pranitashakya/DataAnalysis_Projects/Project 4 - Integrated Project1/README.md

  #### Step 6 Write a general conclusion
  # 4. Goal
- - analysis of online video game data
+ - Analysis of online video game data.
- - identify patterns that determine whether a game succeeds or not
+ - Identify patterns that determine whether a game succeeds or not.
- -  spot potential big winners and plan advertising campaigns
+ - Spot potential big winners and plan advertising campaigns.